ZachatorCodes/kitty-connection/README.md

 This repository contains both the frontend and backend code required to get the application running.

-This app will be improved upon to give it more functionality, and ideally eventually be used by shelters in my local area.
+This app will be improved upon to give it more functionality, and ideally, eventually it will have enough functionality to be used by shelters in my local area.

 ## Technologies Usede